W-M-Malara/EEPROM-Programmer/README.md

 ## The Programmer
 The programmer uses 2 shift registers to output the address to the EEPROM.
 The Arduino Nano has 14 digital and 8 Analog pins that we can use.
 That makes us 6 pins short to program the EEPROM and that's why we need to use the 8 bit shift registers for our addresses.
 A single shift register only requires 5 inputs.
-The OE, SER, SRCLK and $\overline{SRCLR}$.
+The OE, SER, SRCLK and S̅R̅C̅L̅R̅.